TerjeNorderhaug/person8-mongo/README.md

-# cljsnode
+# WellBE

+Using WELL and Exonum in medical visits

-Reference implementation for universal (nee isomporhic) Clojurescript React SPA.
+Universal (nee isomporhic) Clojurescript React SPA.
 Runs on Heroku using node express, bootstrap, reagent and Kioo templates, with code shared between frontend and backend, where Figwheel hotloads code changes to both.

-Check it out at https://cljsnode.herokuapp.com

-Fork on github as a starting point for your own projects.
-Soon to be available as a Leiningen template.

 ## Requirements